micmejia/bible-dump/NKJV/Leviticus/Lev 23.md

 Then the Lord spoke to Moses, saying,

 ###### 24
-"Speak to the children of Israel, saying: 'In the seventh month, on the first _day_ of the month, you shall have a sabbath-_rest_, a memorial of blowing of trumpets, a holy convocation.
+"Speak to the children of Israel, saying: 'In the seventh month, on the first day of the month, you shall have a sabbath-rest, a memorial of blowing of trumpets, a holy convocation.

 ###### 25
-You shall do no customary work _on it;_ and you shall offer an offering made by fire to the Lord.' "
+You shall do no customary work on it; and you shall offer an offering made by fire to the Lord.' "

 ## The Day of Atonement